guidurbano/write_yourself_a_git/README.md

 ```

 ### 7. Tag

 The tag command let's you create tags as regular refs to commit, tree or
 blob.
-You can create a new tag or list existing tags:
+You can create a new tag or list existing tags with the same command:

 ```
 guit tag
 ```

 Now to create a tag object (so not only a reference) with  name "first readme" of the README first object

 ```
 guit tag --a --name "first readme"  --object d110cf2ee6b39b1224e6919d26aac168533289d7
 ```

 ## To know more